 Our multichannel social media campaign will help us reach our various target audience groups.
 Through facebook, instagram, youtube and twitter, we are able to interact and engage with our community.
 By producing videos and vlogs, we can portrait our lives as scientists first hand, communicating science in an entertaining and appealing way.
 During a professionally produced documentary video series, we plan to show the central part of our project: Our main field research site in Costa Rica.
 With the help of 360°/VR video technology as well as state of the art visualisations and animations, we aim to improve the way sophisticated science is communicated amongst peers.
 These are some of the various media types of the campaign.

 And since our main objective after all is to research, do science and advance Isodrones, all of the above aspects are developed, crafted and produced with the support of a lively, highly engaged team of media professionals ranging from social media experts, writers, graphic designers, filmmakers, video editors and multimedia and communication experts.
 Our Creative Director for the entire SciComm Project is Christoph Nick from c-studios – media creation (http://c-studios.net).
-He ensures that the two-year campaign and all media are meeting professional standards to make it a joyful, beneficiary and successful endeavour for everybody – for us, for our partners and foremost: for our audience.
+He ensures that the three-year campaign and all media are meeting professional standards to make it a joyful, beneficiary and successful endeavour for everybody – for us, for our partners and foremost: for our audience.
 Together with Christoph Nick we have an experienced team of social media and marketing experts on board: Irene Jiménez and Cristina de San Roman (‘Más Social’), who are working on our social media strategy.
 We are so happy to have again a collaboration with locals from Costa Rica in that regard.
 Our website www.isodrones.com will of course always be there to provide background information, regular blog posts, research outcomes and current project related information and activities such as conferences and workshops.

 Check for ‘Isodrones Project’ on Instagram, Facebook and other social media and follow us from inside our brains to field sites around the world and see how fun science can be! 😉 Mati, Kathi, Malkin & Alberto